dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 The middleware is made available by the [Microsoft.AspNetCore.Diagnostics](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics/) package, which is in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

-To enable default text-only handlers for common error status codes, add the following code to the `Startup.Configure` method:
+To enable default text-only handlers for common error status codes, call <xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePages> in the `Startup.Configure` method:

 [!code-csharp[](error-handling/samples/2.x/ErrorHandlingSample/Startup.cs?name=snippet_StatusCodePages)]

-Call the <xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePages*> method before request handling middleware (for example, Static File Middleware and MVC Middleware).
+Call `UseStatusCodePages` before request handling middleware (for example, Static File Middleware and MVC Middleware).

 Here's an example of text displayed by the default handlers: